 Some remedies and diet tips for healing or avoiding ascites are explained below:

-Therapies: Some therapies are helpful to cure this disease which are patoladhya ghrit, punarnave chum, and punarnava kwath and shilajatwadi vati.
+Some therapies that are helpful to cure this disease include patoladhya ghrit, punarnave chum, and punarnava kwath and shilajatwadi vati.

-Harmful Diet: Avoid eating too much starch like rice and wheat.
-Salt is also very harmful for patients suffering from ascites.
+Avoid eating too much starch like rice and wheat.
+Salt is also very harmful to patients suffering from ascites.